Homepage > Blog > Your Guide To Understanding Internet Speed

 • Device capability - The processing power and network capabilities of your device can affect internet speed.
 Older devices or those with outdated network hardware may experience slower speeds.

 • Network adapters - The type and quality of network adapters used in your devices can influence internet speed.
-Wired Ethernet connections typically offer faster speeds than wireless connections.
+Wired Ethernet connections typically offer faster internet speeds than wireless connections.

 Software Factors